 At New Generations, we offer a wide variety of programs for special needs adults.
-Please read through our testimonials for Gary’s Gang and contact us when you are ready to get started.
+Please read through our testimonials for Gary’s Gang and contact us at our Florence or Marion, South Carolina location when you are ready to get started.

 Timothy Campbell Jr.